BorjaEst/edb/README.md

-# nntools
+# edb
-Set of tools for easily writing on mnesia database with erlang
+Set of tools for easily interface mnesia database in erlang.